-Pavan, Segal, and Toikka (2014a) observed in the context of a discrete time environment that time-separability of the allocation plus monotonicity of the virtual value in θ^i and v_t^i is sufficient to ensure strong monotonicity of the virtual value maximizing allocation (monotonicity in θ^i and v_t^i after every history).
-Furthermore, they show that strong monotonicity is sufficient for the implementability of the virtual value maximizing allocation (Corollary 1).
+Pavan, Segal, and Toikka (2014) observed in the context of a discrete time environment that time-separability of the allocation plus monotonicity of the virtual utility in $\theta^i$ and $v_t^i$ is sufficient to ensure strong monotonicity of the virtual surplus maximizing allocation (monotonicity in $\theta^i$ and $v_t^i$ after every history).
+Furthermore, they show that strong monotonicity is sufficient for the implementability of the virtual surplus maximizing allocation (Corollary 1).
 In Section 5 in the supplementary Appendix they use this insight to describe optimal mechanisms for discrete time situations where the private information of the agent is not the initial state of the process, but a parameter influencing the transitions.

 As the allocation at time t does not change the set of possible allocations at later times our environment is time-separable.
-Our assumptions are similar to the assumptions made in the section discussing separable environments in Pavan, Segal, and Toikka (2014a) in the sense that they ensure strong monotonicity which in turn implies implementability of the virtual value maximizing allocation.
-However, our assumptions on the stochastic process are weaker than the assumptions made on the primitives in Proposition 1 in Pavan, Segal, and Toikka (2014a) to allow for the geometric Brownian motion.
-The reason that we can establish sufficiency under weaker assumptions on the stochastic process lies in the multiplicative separable structure we assume between the type and the allocation.
+Our assumptions are similar to the assumptions made in the section discussing separable environments in Pavan, Segal, and Toikka (2014) in the sense that they ensure strong monotonicity which in turn implies implementability of the virtual surplus maximizing allocation.